Updated May 2025

 Main + Subentries:

-You can keep the main entry point and add multiple subentry points for additional features.
+Keep the main entry point alongside multiple subentry points for additional features.
 I don't have a good use case in mind for this approach, so you should probably move everything into subentry points if you don't see a clear benefit of the main entry point.

-For example, to create a new dropdown component in its own subentry point you can use the following command:
+option to specify the correct location.
+For example, to create a dropdown component in its own subentry point:

 # Or use the short version: ng g m ...